-cornell University admissions guidance
+cornell admissions Consultants

 Located in upstate New York, Cornell University has the interesting distinction amongst the Ivy League schools of being both a private and a public university.
 As the last of the Ivies to be founded in 1865, Cornell was able to receive public land and funding in addition to the original contributions by Ezra Cornell, giving it its split nature.